 Big Data SQL follows external table mechanism to access table metadata via Hive metastore.
 Subsequently, it also uses the underlying Hadoop APIs to access data from HDFS.
 The driver, also called storage handlers, must be specified while creating external table in Oracle database.
-To access Hadoop cluster, there are two access drivers available in Oracle - assigns a scnema structure to the data from filesystem.
+To access Hadoop cluster, there are two access drivers available in Oracle -

-- 1. ORACLE_HIVE Allows creation of Oracle external tables using Hive metadata information.
-It can also access HBase, if a Hive table is defined on HBase store. - 2.
-ORACLE_HDFS Allows creation of external table in Oracle using HDFS file system, without the explicit creation of a Hive table.
-The access driver implicitly imitates the Hive syntax and
+- ORACLE\HIVE Allows creation of Oracle external tables using Hive metadata information.
+It can also access HBase, if a Hive table is defined on HBase store. - ORACLE\HDFS Allows creation of external table in Oracle using HDFS file system, without the explicit creation of a Hive table.
+The access driver implicitly imitates the Hive syntax and assigns a schema structure to the data from filesystem.

-The below CREATE TABLE script creates an external table for Hive table social_cmt_hv.
+The below CREATE TABLE script creates an external table for Hive table social\cmt\hv.